 It’s the beginning of a new year and, like clockwork, trends from the past year and predictions about the upcoming year start circulating.
 This can be extremely useful for any business as analysing business and economic trends, from multiple points of view, will help with business planning and prioritising for the new year.
+To read more, take a look at our B Corp Value for Investors to discover more business insights.

 The World Economic Forum produced a list of the top risks, over the short and medium-term outlook.

 Social and environmental risks are expected to have an enormous impact on businesses.
 The best ways to mitigate those risks are by better understanding and improving the impact businesses have on society and the environment.
+At Seismic, we help businesses to understand and better navigate these risks.
+For more information and start your certification journey, visit our B Corp page here.

 Some key impact trends in 2023